Libya Country Summary

 World Bank: Control of Corruption Percentile Rank | 4 |

 Corruption is a major barrier to foreign direct investment (FDI) in Libya, affecting nearly all sectors, particularly government procurement and the oil industry.
-Despite some legal provisions against corruption, enforcement is weak due to political instability and ineffective public institutions, leading to rampant practices like bribery and nepotism.
-Although the Libyan Audit Bureau has made strides towards improving transparency, the overall environment remains challenging for businesses.
+Despite some legal provisions against corruption, enforcement is weak due to political instability and ineffective public institutions, leading to widespread practices such as bribery and nepotism.
+While the Libyan Audit Bureau has made strides in improving transparency, the overall institutional framework remains compromised, hindering efforts to combat corruption.

 Economy